-Welcome to the second, recently revised hub on cartoon animal drawing!
-This drawing guide takes another highly popular domestic animal, the cat, as a drawing subject.
-As with dogs, cats make excellent subjects for cartooning due to their well-defined character traits.
-Refined, independent, stubborn, aloof, intelligent, cunning: it's no one wonder why they are the number one household pet!
+This drawing guide takes a highly popular domestic animal, the cat, as a drawing subject.
+Cats make excellent subjects for cartooning due to their well-defined character traits.
+Refined, independent, stubborn, aloof, intelligent, cunning—it's no one wonder why they are the number one household pet!
 They are the regal kings and queens of their domains while we serve as their lowly subjects.
-We don't own them.
-They own us!
+We don't own them—they own us!

 Now, as with any drawing, it takes time and practice to get things down.
 So, don't be discouraged if you're having a difficult time with the drawing.
 If you're having any trouble with a certain step, stop and take the time to get it down.
 Once you accomplish that, move forward.
 There's no need for worry or fuss.

 Before we get started, I want to give one word of advice regarding the drawing process: sketch lightly.
 Keeping your pencil lines light and loose makes it easier to clean up mistakes and the drawing as a whole.
-Heavy pencil lines may smudge, leaving nasty looking marks on your paper.
-Be careful to avoid applying to much pressure on the pencil as you draw.
+Heavy pencil lines may smudge, leaving nasty-looking marks on your paper.
+Be careful to avoid applying too much pressure on the pencil as you draw.